Compact Proofs of Model Performance via Mechanistic Interpretability: Results

 \subsection{Compounding structureless noise is a big challenge for compacting global-behavior proofs}

-\paragraph{Pessimal error terms compound in the absence of known structure} Approximating $\EPQKE$ with a rank-1 matrix has small error.
-However, when approximating each of the constituent matrices $E, Q, K$ with rank-1 approximations, pessimizing over the worst way to composing the individual small error terms leads to a bound on the error term of $\EPQKE$ that is orders of magnitude larger than the actual error term.
-Because we don't understand how the matrices compose in a way that doesn't cause noise to compound (without just multiplying out the matrices), this approximation leads to a trivial bound on performance (\autoref{sec:compounding-structureless-noise:details}).
-We speculate that in many cases, there is no short human-interpretable description for why random noise or approximation errors do not compound across layers of neural networks (e.g., see the error correction results on \emph{randomly initialized} neural networks from \citet{vaintrob2023mathematical}), and thus that compounding structureless noise may be an issue in practice.
+\paragraph{Pessimal error terms compound in the absence of known structure} The rank-1 approximation of $\EPQKE$ has small error.
+However, when making rank-1 approximations of each of the constituent matrices $E, Q, K$, pessimizing over the worst way to composing the individual small error terms leads to a bound on the error term of $\EPQKE$ that is orders of magnitude larger than the actual error term.
+Because we don't understand how the matrices compose in a way that doesn't cause errors to compound (without just multiplying out the matrices), this approximation leads to a trivial bound on performance (\autoref{sec:compounding-structureless-errors:details}).
+We speculate that in many cases, there is no short human-interpretable description for why random noise or approximation errors do not compound across layers of neural networks (e.g., see the error correction results on \emph{randomly initialized} neural networks from \citet{vaintrob2023mathematical}), and thus that compounding structureless errors may be an issue in practice.

 \ifbool{neurips}{ }{ \FloatBarrier }